mapgears/ol3-google-maps/LIMITATIONS.md

 Multi-Geometries
 ----------------

-Styling of multi-geometries such as `MultiPoint`, `MultiLineString` and `MultiPolygon` are currently not supported in OL3-Google-Maps.
+The styling of the following multi-geometries are supported by OL3-Google-Maps:

+ * `MultiLineString`
+ * `MultiPolygon`

+The following are not supported:

+ * `MultiPoint`

-Recommendation: avoid using such geometry types.
+Recommendation: avoid using geometry types that are not supported.

 Rotation